rjyo/Air-Test/README.md

 It also uses [Tapku Library](https://github.com/devinross/tapkulibrary), and should also use it as a sub-module in the near future.

-## Precompiled binary
+## Precompiled Binary

-You can just compile the iPhone app while using our precompiled [Mac Client](http://www.rakutec.com/adhoc/app/AirTest.dmg).
+You can just compile the iPhone app while using our precompiled Mac Client - [AirTest.dmg](http://www.rakutec.com/adhoc/app/AirTest.dmg).

 ## Todos
 * [Tapku Library](https://github.com/devinross/tapkulibrary) is now copied and modified.
 Should use it as a git sub-module.
 * Some other third-party libraries should also be included in some more smarter way.
-* Change license information in source code
+* Change license information in source code.

-## Future plans
+## Future Plans
 * Support command line interface to make life easier when using a command line based build system like rake
 * A web interface for iOS devices so that AirTest will works without the iPhone client

 ## Copyright
-By Xu Lele (Rakuraku Jyo if you know me in Japan).
-Feel free to contact me on Twitter [@xu_lele](http://twitter.com/xu_lele).
-AirTest is released under MIT license.
+(C)Copyright 2011 Xu Lele (Rakuraku Jyo if you know me in Japan).
+Feel free to drop me by on Twitter [@xu_lele](http://twitter.com/xu_lele).
+AirTest is released under [MIT license](http://www.opensource.org/licenses/mit-license.php).

-## NOTE
-AirTest is only a tool for test-driving your app wirelessly.
-It is NOT a replacement for Apple’s ad hoc provisioning profile and device number limitations.
-A valid iOS Developer Program (iDP) account is needed and only devices registered in your iDP can be used.